ubc-stat-grad/ubc-stat-grad.github.io/sports.markdown

 ## Table tennis

 We also have table tennis matches during the afternoons.
-These usually happen in ESB4192, but shoot an email to [Lang](https://www.stat.ubc.ca/users/lang-wu) for more information.
+These usually happen in room ESB 4192, but shoot an email to [Lang](https://www.stat.ubc.ca/users/lang-wu) for more information.